mlwood1/RGT/README.md

 ## The approach taken here is an alignment free approach
 * Because targeted sequencing gives thousands of reads, why do alignment
-* We just extract structures and get the most repeating one
+* We just extract structures and get the most repeating ones
 * This of course means you are loosing a percentage of the reads as any sequencing error will result in a mistakenly identified structure, but who cares if you have tens of thousands of reads

 ## Strucutres are identified by the expected repeating units identified by the user